Ready to learn about the difference between goals and objectives?

-By October 2020, sales of Rum Ham to new customers should have increased by 30%.
+By October 2023, sales to new customers should have increased by 30%.

 This way, with a smart objective, your team knows exactly what to do and how to do it.

 Using goals and objectives together – Step 3: Create strategies and tactics

 Once you’ve laid out the measurable targets – your team needs to figure out how they’re going to meet those objectives and achieve your ultimate goals.

 This is where your target strategy comes in.